-The Company is organised into one operating segment to manufactures and sell plastic products and the single geographical area of their operation is Thailand.
-Segment performance is measured based on operating profit or loss, on a basis consistent with that used to measure operating profit or loss, on a basis consistent with that used to measure operating profit or loss in the financial statements pertain to the aforementioned reportable operating segment and geographical area.
+The Company is organised into one operating segment to manufactures and sell plastic products and the single geographical area of its operation is Thailand.
+Segment performance is measured based on operating profit or loss, on a basis consistent with that used to measure operating profit or loss, on a basis consistent with that used to measure operating profit or loss, on a basis consistent with that used to measure operating profit or loss in the financial statements pertain to the aforementioned reportable operating segment and geographical area.